Is Running Good in Menopause?

 If you are a female runner over the age of 35, chance are you have wondered what running into your 40’s and 50s and beyond looks like.

-If you have asked yourself if running is good in menopause, you are in the right place.
-Benefits continuing consistent running into perimenopause and menopause include:
+If you have asked yourself if running is good for you in menopause because you are noticing

 • Mental health wellbeing